Control moment gyroscope: Hitting the gimbal stops

 Older CMG models like the ones launched with Skylab in 1973 had limited gimbal travel between fixed mechanical stops.
-On the Skylab CMGs the limits were plus or minus 80 degrees from zero for the inner gimbals, and from plus 220 degrees to minus 130 degrees for the outer ones (so zero was offset by 45 degrees from the centre of travel).
-Visualising the inner angle as 'latitude' and the outer as 'longitude', it can be seen that for an individual CMG there were 'blind spots' with radius 10 degrees of latitude at the 'North and South poles', and an additional 'blind strip' of width 10 degrees of 'longitude' running from pole to pole, centred on the line of 'longitude' at plus 135 degrees.
-These 'blind areas' represented directions in which the rotor's spin axis could never be pointed.
+On the Skylab CMGs, the limits were ±80° from zero for the inner gimbals, and from +220° to −130° for the outer ones (so zero was offset by 45° from the centre of travel).
+Visualising the inner angle as "latitude" and the outer as "longitude", it can be seen that for an individual CMG there were "blind spots" with radius 10° of latitude at the "North and South poles", and an additional "blind strip" of width 10° of "longitude" running from pole to pole, centred on the line of "longitude" at +135°.
+These "blind areas" represented directions in which the rotor's spin axis could never be pointed.

 Skylab carried three CMGs, mounted with their casings (and therefore their rotor axes when the gimbals were set to zero) facing in three mutually perpendicular directions.
-This ensured that the six 'polar blind spots' were spaced 90 degrees apart from each other.
-The 45 degree zero offset then ensured that the three 'blind strips' of the outer gimbals would pass halfway between neighbouring 'polar blind spots' and at a maximum distance from each other.
-The whole arrangement ensured that the 'blind areas' of the three CMGs never overlapped, and thus that at least two of the three rotor spins could be pointed in any given direction.
+This ensured that the six "polar blind spots" were spaced 90° apart from each other.
+The 45° zero offset then ensured that the three "blind strips" of the outer gimbals would pass halfway between neighbouring "polar blind spots" and at a maximum distance from each other.
+The whole arrangement ensured that the "blind areas" of the three CMGs never overlapped, and thus that at least two of the three rotor spins could be pointed in any given direction.

 The CMG control program was responsible for making sure that the gimbals never hit the stops, by redistributing angular momentum between the three rotors to bring large gimbal angles closer to zero.
 Since the total angular momentum to be stored had only three degrees of freedom, while the control program could change six independent variables (the three pairs of gimbal angles), the program had sufficient freedom of action to do this while still obeying other constraints such as avoiding anti-parallel alignments.

 One advantage of limited gimbal movement such as Skylab's is that singularities are less of a problem.
-If Skylab's inner gimbals had been able to reach 90 degrees or more away from zero, then the 'North and South poles' could have become singularities; the gimbal stops prevented this.
+If Skylab's inner gimbals had been able to reach 90° or more away from zero, then the "North and South poles" could have become singularities; the gimbal stops prevented this.

-More modern CMGs such as the four units installed on the ISS in 2000 have unlimited gimbal travel and therefore no 'blind areas'.
+More modern CMGs such as the four units installed on the ISS in 2000 have unlimited gimbal travel and therefore no "blind areas".
 Thus they do not have to be mounted facing along mutually perpendicular directions; the four units on the ISS all face the same way.
 The control program need not concern itself with gimbal stops, but on the other hand it must pay more attention to avoiding singularities.